 Subsequent events - Subsequent events are events or transactions that occur after the statement of financial position date, but before financial statements are issued.
 The Organization recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of financial position, including the estimates inherent in the process of preparing the financial statements.
-The Organization's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position date, and before financial statements are issued.
+The Organization's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position, but arose after the statement of financial position date, and before financial statements are issued.

-The Organization has evaluated subsequent events through October 23, 2023, which is the date the financial statements are issued.
+The Organization has evaluated subsequent events through October 18, 2024, which is the date the financial statements are issued.

-Reclassifications - Certain reclassifications were made to the 2022 amounts to conform to the 2023 presentation.
+Reclassifications - Certain reclassifications were made to the 2023 amounts to conform to the 2024 presentation.